RasaHQ/rasa/docs/api/tracker-stores.rst

 :desc: All conversations are stored within a tracker store.
-Read how open source
+Read how Rasa Open Source
-       library Rasa provides implementations for different store types out of the box.
+       provides implementations for different store types out of the box.

 .. _tracker-stores: